FlorisCalkoen/CoastalCodebook/README.md

    `cd ~/path/to/github/repository`.
 4. The CoastalCodeBook root directory contains two yaml files, that describe the software dependencies.
-The first one, [environment-jupyterlab.yml](environment-coastal.yml) contains some packages and several extensions to built an interactive Jupyter environment.
+The first one, [environment-jupyterlab.yml](environment-coastal.yml) contains some packages and several extensions to build an interactive Jupyter environment.
 The other one, [environment-coastal.yml](environment-coastal.yml), is a specification for required software that we will use in the tutorial notebooks.
 First create a Jupyterlab environment by running: